Particular/docs.particular.net/nservicebus/messaging/timeout-manager.md

  - nservicebus/messaging/delayed-delivery
 ---

 NServiceBus provides a delayed-delivery implementation for transports that don't support it natively.
+All Transports except MSMQ support delayed delivery natively.

 The delayed-delivery feature uses a built-in persistent store and requires using NServiceBus persistence.
 The timeout data is stored in three different locations at various stages of processing: `[endpoint_queue_name].Timeouts` queue, timeouts storage location specific for the chosen persistence (e.g. dedicated table or document type) and `[endpoint_queue_name].TimeoutsDipatcher` queue.
 The queues are automatically created by [NServiceBus installers](/nservicebus/operations/installers.md) when setting up the endpoint.